danielvonboros/meet/README.md

 ### Application functions

 The Meet Application provides a list of Calendar events fetched from the Google Calendar API.
 Users can authenticate with their Google-Account to get access to the Application.
 The Application meets PWA standards and can be downloaded on both desktop and mobile devices.
-The Application provides serverless functions (AWS lambda)
+The Application provides serverless functions (AWS lambda) and works both online and offline.

+### Run the Application

+All you have to do to run the application is to head to:

+<a href="https://danielvonboros.github.io/meet">This Page</a>, go through the Google Authorization process and have fun accessing the page.
+Because the Application is meant to work as a PWA, there's no further tools needed thn just your browser to access the application.

 ### App structure